 - Make prior arrangements to shelter with friends or relatives living in a non-evacuation area.
-If possible, it is advisable to avoid groups of unvaccinated people.

 - Consider checking into a hotel located inland, but call ahead and reserve and ask about the rules on the property at the time of your stay.
 Check in advance if pets are allowed on the property.

 - Public evacuation centers will be made available, but will accept fewer people at each location.
 Make sure that you take proper Miami Beach identification with you; you may need it to re-enter the city after damage and safety assessments are made.

 - Click here for a map of evacuation routes and a list of evacuation pick-up points.
 Evacuation route buses will take evacuees to the nearest available evacuation center.
 Riders cannot choose their destination.